alvarodayle/AlvaroDayle/README.md

 I'm currently working as a QA Software Tester <br/>
 Always learning new technologies <br/>
-Committed and Focused on my tasks  <br/>
+Committed and Focused on my tasks
-Thinking about new projects

 ### Contact Me 📪